 My Grouse with Twitter

-Twitter is one of the most popular social media networks but it’s not my favourite.
-When I started using Twitter in 2018, I observed how some Twitter users humiliated others.
-Twitter harbours noise, hate, insults and unhealthy conversations.
-In January 2021, I deleted the mobile app drastically reducing my interaction with it.
+Twitter is one of the most popular social media networks but, it’s not my favourite.
+When I started using it, I observed how toxic and hateful it could be.
+Once I had had enough, I shut it down.

-A year and a half later, I wondered why irrespective of its toxicity, Twitter was still a social media hotspot.
-Over 320 million people use it.
+Yet, I wondered why irrespective of Twitter’s toxicity, it has over 320 million users.
 I wondered if the app’s negativity affected how people used it just like it did to me.

-💡 I aimed to understand people’s experiences (what people see, think and feel about Twitter) and how it affects how they use Twitter to improve its retention rate.
+I aimed to understand people’s experiences (what people see, think and feel about Twitter) and how it affects how they use Twitter to improve its retention and growth rate.

-- Discover how people feel about their experiences on Twitter and how it affects their Twitter time.
+- To discover how people feel about their experiences on Twitter and how it affects their Twitter time.

-To accomplish these goals, I asked the following questions:
+To accomplish my goals, I asked the following questions:

 - What do people use Twitter for?